Generic Name: bimatoprost

 Use with Contact Lenses

-Latisse® contains benzalkonium chloride, which may be absorbed by soft contact lenses.
+Latisse® contains benzalkonium chloride, which may be absorbed by and cause discoloration of soft contact lenses.
 Contact lenses should be removed prior to application of solution and may be reinserted 15 minutes following its administration [see Patient Counseling Information (17.8)].

 The following information is based on clinical trial results from a multicenter, double-masked, randomized, vehicle-controlled, parallel study including 278 adult patients for four months of treatment.